 - Cloud Cuckoolander: Rupert Pupkin is pretty much the poster boy for this trope.
 More precisely a Darker and Edgier and Stepford Smiler of the same, in that he's actually much smarter than he pretends and indeed has a nasty, ruthless edge.

-- Dark Chick: Masha is Rupert's partner in crime and in many ways the mastermind behind their scheme.
+- Dark Chick: Masha (Sandra Bernhard) is Rupert's partner in crime, and in many ways the mastermind behind their scheme.

 - Deconstruction : Years before its time, this film is an Unbuilt Trope of some of the features of celebrity culture that we have come to accept but was still new at the time.

 - The film is a very dark look at the concept of celebrity worship, of audience's identification with an artist and the work and how that relationship affects both the artist and the fan.
 Langford is lonely, isolated and utterly committed to his job, his fame preventing him from having a normal life.
-While Rupert has No Social Skills and is an embarrassment to his mother and whose love for Langford is a shallow desire for acceptance and affection.
+Meanwhile, Rupert has No Social Skills and is an embarrassment to his mother; his love for Langford is a shallow desire for acceptance and affection.

-- Fan Disservice: Sandra Bernhard when Jerry Langford is alone with her, at least for Langford given his situation.
+- Fan Disservice: Marsha in her underwear when Jerry Langford is alone with her, at least for Langford given his situation.

 - Freudian Excuse: Rupert establishes this in his act during the climax, with the majority of his material deriving from his unhappy childhood and abusive parents.

 - Given that Rupert is a Consummate Liar and his craving for sympathy and respect, there's a fair chance that this is not to be taken seriously.
-Rupert is shown to be a literal Basement-Dweller with a mother who's justifiably fed up with him.
+Rupert is shown to be a literal Basement-Dweller with a mother (who has not been dead for nine years, as he claims in his act) who's justifiably fed up with him.

 - I Just Want to Be You: Essentially what Rupert expects from Jerry.

-- Rupert is a darker example, rejection after rejection, rebuke after rebuke will not make this man give up on his dream.
+- Implacable Man : Rupert is a dark example; rejection after rejection, rebuke after rebuke will not make this man give up on his dream.

 - Stepford Smiler : Rupert is always relentlessly cheerful and never gives any impression of losing his cool.
-But underneath those smiles is a very cold, ruthless man.
+But underneath those smiles is a cold and uncompromising man.

 - Ungrateful Bastard: Rupert is this to the core.
 While Jerry gives him advice on how to proceed in his career and take his craft seriously, all he is interested in is the fame.
 The network executives who in other films would be presented as bad guys are patient and even a little too polite in dealing with Rupert.
 Rupert's return for this kindness is to kidnap Jerry and hijack the show for his own ego.